Bishwas-py/djapy/README.md

 django-admin startproject <project_name>
 ```

-More on this in the [Getting Started](https://bishwas-py.github.io/djapy/getting-started) docs section.
+More on this in the [Usage](https://bishwas-py.github.io/djapy/usage/) section.